openfga/community/CONTRIBUTOR_LADDER.md

 ### Maintainer

-Maintainers are responsible for the overall health and technical direction of the OpenFGA project.
+Maintainers are responsible for the overall long-term health, technical direction, and success of the OpenFGA project.
 They are experienced contributors who have demonstrated a deep understanding of the project and a commitment to its success.
 Maintainers are required to have a deep understanding of the project and are highly encouraged to be end-users to gain insight beyond their core competency.

 Maintainers can have different areas of responsibilities, such as:
 * Core Server